4integration/3scaleJavaPluginWrapper/README.md

 # 3scaleJavaPluginWrapper
-Caching Wrapper for the 3scale Java Plugin.
+This is a caching wrapper for the 3scale Java Plugin.
 It caches previous AuthRep result to determine if communication with 3scale SaaS platform should be synchronous or asynchronous.
 If the previous call was successful, communication is asynchronous; otherwise synchronous.
-If client stays within their rate limits, it enables effectively latency free API Management.
+If client stays within their rate limits, it enables almost latency free API Management.
 It assumes you use API Key as the Authentication mode.
 It can be easily modified to use other modes.

+In 3scale we offer a lot of flexibility as to how you implement your solutions.
+This is one example of how to use the product, specifically the Java Plug In.

 Instructions.